nickolasburr/git-follow/readme.md

-# Git Track
+# Git Follow

-`git track` tracks the lifetime changes of a file (including renames) through the history of a Git repository.
-As such, it will only display commits where the file was modified, providing a simplified log and diff format.
+`git follow` follows the lifetime changes of a file (including renames) through the history of a Git repository.
+As such, it will only display commits where the file was affected, providing a simplified log and patch diff format.

 Options can be specified to provide specific commit information via the use of flags.
 If no flags are given, all applicable commits will be shown.